-Effective March 22, 2007, the Company entered into four Allonges (the "Allonges") to its 10% Series A Convertible Notes entered into in December 2005 having an aggregate principal amount of \$1,000,000 (the "Notes") with the Estate of Allan S. Bird, the Ellen R. Weiner Family Revocable Trust, Claypoole Capital, LLC and Christian J. Hoffmann III (the "Holders").
-Each Holder has qualified as an "accredited investor" as that term is defined in the Securities Act of 1933, as amended (the "Act").
-Pursuant to the Allonges, the Company amended and restated the Notes to extend the maturity date of the Notes from January 2, 2007 until January 3, 2008.
-The Company will also pay all accrued interest, through February 15, 2007 and each calendar quarter thereafter, in the form of units (the "Units") at the rate of \$0.20 per Unit (the "Interest Payment Rate").
-The Allonges amend the Notes so that they are now convertible into Units at any time prior to the Maturity Date at the conversion price of \$0.20 per Unit (the "Conversion Price").
-Each Unit is composed of one share of the Company's Common Stock and one Class A Common Stock Purchase Warrant (the "Class A Warrant").
-Each Class A Warrant expires on January 2, 2011 and is exercisable to purchase one share of Common Stock at a price of 0.20 per share (the "Exercise Price").
-If the Holder exercises Class A Warrants on or before July 3, 2008, the Company will issue the Holder one Class B Common Stock Purchase Warrant (the "Class B Warrant" and with the Class A Warrant, collectively, the "Warrants") for every two Class A Warrants exercised.
+Effective March 22, 2007, we entered into four Allonges (the "Allonges") to its 10% Series A Convertible Promissory Notes entered into in December 2005 having an aggregate principal amount of \$1,000,000 (the "Notes") with the Estate of Allan S. Bird, the Ellen R. Weiner Family Revocable Trust, Claypoole Capital, LLC and Christian J. Hoffmann III (the "Holders") Each Holder has qualified as an "accredited investor" as that term is defined in the Securities Act of 1933, as amended (the "Act").
+Pursuant to the Allonges, we amended and restated the Notes to extend the maturity date of the Notes from January 2, 2007 until January 3, 2008.
+We also agreed to pay all accrued interest, through February 15, 2007 and each calendar quarter thereafter, in the form of units (the "Units")at the rate of \$0.20 per Unit (the "Interest Payment Rate").
+The Notes are convertible into Units at any time prior to the Maturity

+Date at the conversion price of \$0.20 per Unit (the "Conversion Price").
+Each Unit is composed of one share of our Common Stock and on Class A Common Stock Purchase Warrant (the "Class A Warrant").
+Each Class A Warrant expires on January 2, 2001 and is exercisable to purchase one share of Common Stock at a price of \$0.20 per share (the "Exercise Price").
+If the Holder exercises Class A Warrants on or before July 3, 2008, we will issue the Holder one Class B Common Stock Purchase Warrant (the "Class B Warrant" and with the Class A Warrant, collectively, the "Warrants") for every two Class A Warrants exercised.
 Each Class B Warrant has a three-year term and is exercisable to purchase one share of Common Stock at a price equal to the greater of \$0.20 per share or 75% of the average of the closing bid prices of the Common Stock for the five trading days immediately preceding the date of the notice of conversion.
-Pursuant to EITF 06-06, and because of the change in the fair value of embedded conversion options as a result of the issuance of Units under the Allonges on March 22, 2007, such issuance was determined to be a substantial change in the 10% Series A Notes resulting in the extinguishment of the Notes as per ABP No. 26.
-Therefore on March 22, 2007, the Company recorded a net increase of \$270,127 of discount on convertible notes payable, an increase in the warrant liability of \$1,486,875 and a loss on extinguishment of debt of \$1,216,748.
-Between March 22, 2007 and March 31, 2007, the Company also recorded an additional other expense of \$143,125 to record the change in fair value of the warrant liability at the end of the fiscal year.
 This transaction was exempt from registration pursuant to Regulation D promulgated under the Securities Act of 1933.